eisental/BasicCircuits/README.md

 BasicCircuits
 =============

-The basic circuit package for [RedstoneChips](http://eisental.github.com/RedstoneChips).
+The basic circuit library for [RedstoneChips](http://eisental.github.com/RedstoneChips).

 __For much more information, visit the [circuitdocs](http://eisental.github.com/RedstoneChips/circuitdocs).__